 As for Team Jancis, they felt and proclaimed this:

 Chateau St-Estève offer more plushness still for the luxury hunter.
-Their flagship Corbières, the Ganymede 2018, is drawn solely from the Boutenac super-cru (and carried that appellation on its label) and is the epitome of the smoothness available in very top-flight Languedoc reds.
+Their flagship Corbières, the Ganymede 2018, is drawn solely from the Boutenac super-cru (and carries that appellation on its label) and is the epitome of the smoothness available in very top-flight Languedoc reds.
 Whilst £27.50 may not be a price-tag to suit every Corbières drinker, the Jancis team write-up should attract the curious and tempted:

 “Lusciously ripe plums, black cherry and charred chocolate cake.
 There’s a melange of aromas to buckle your knees.
 So silky you want to wrap it around your throat.
 Purring, violet- and coal-black chiffon, the sheen of peacock feathers, sumptuously rich and yet there is a soaring, fragrant lift of wild mint and lavender bringing an extraordinary freshness to the wine.
 Long.
 Superior.
 Irresistible”.